 By the end of the next century, trade had also commenced between China and Japan.
 But because small dogs were only popular with the ladies of the Imperial Courts of Japan, they became quite rare.
-By this time these dogs looked more like the wide-mouthed 'Pai' dogs described in the History of the Lion-Dog of China than the traditional Japanese Spitz type dogs.
+By this time these dogs looked more like the wide-mouthed 'Pai' dogs described in the development of the 'Spirit Lion Dog' of China than the traditional Japanese Spitz type dogs.

 By 1549, these little dogs again attracted the attention of the West when the Portuguese began trading with Japan[2a].
 By 1614 Japan began trading with Britain.
 This continued for the next two centuries.
 During this time small dogs, similar to the Chinese dogs pictured on the left, were gifted to the Imperial English aristocracy[2b].